verivital/nnv/code/nnv/examples/Submission/NeurIPS2020/README.md

 ## 1. Installation

 ### 1-a0.
+System requirements

 OS: Window 10, Linux, (may work on MacOS, some bugs of MPT solvers have been reported)

+RAM: at least 32 GB

 For the first two steps, more details are available here: